A Guide to Energy Efficient Light Bulbs

 How Do I Know If A Light Bulb Is Energy Efficient?

-Also, you can always turn to LED light bulbs.
-In recent years, LED lighting has become the standard.
 This long-lasting light can be incorporated into every space in your home—from desktop lamps to the inside of your microwave.
 These bulbs are engineered to use significantly less energy (As much as one-sixth of the energy required by incandescent bulbs!) while emitting the same wattage as those traditional offerings.

 Most LED bulbs will last an average of 25,000 hours.
 If the LED bulb was left on 24/7, then you’d only have to replace your light bulb every 15 years.
 So, while LED bulbs are usually more expensive than other light bulbs (coming in around $4 per bulb), once the lifespan and overall operating cost is factored in, the cost of lighting with LED actually saves money in the long term.
 It typically costs just $30 to light an LED for 25,000 hours (based on 11c/kWh), which is much less than CFL and incandescent bulbs.